isaac-brown/Muster.Core/src/readme.md

 # Src folder

-Contains all source files for the Blog.Core package.
+Contains all source files for the Muster.Core package.